 You do have to ask for the money, however.
 In our office, we usually increase the procedure price by 25 percent for the additional work performed, unless specified otherwise by the physician.
 For example, if the fee schedule for a particular procedure is $1,200, the anticipated reimbursement with modifier 22 would be $1,500.

 Keep in mind: Although modifier 22 can increase payments, it often delays them.
 Most insurance carriers will request operative reports to verify if the additional work was indeed documented before settling the claim.
 A proactive method to subvert payment delays is to forward a paper claim with a cover letter, operative report, and detailed explanation as to the case’s difficulty.
 Payers requiring electronic claims submission, however, must request additional information regarding the claim before you can submit it.

 Shreka D. Rogers, CPC, CCP, has 16 years of health care experience.
 She is business and coding manager of Howell Allen Clinic and Saint Thomas Outpatient Neurosurgical Center, where she oversees coding staff and medical records and patient accounting teams.
-Shreka is 2009 president of the AAPC chapter in Nashville, Tenn.
+Rogers served as 2009 president of the Nashville, Tenn., local chapter.